omeka/classic-enduser/docs/Installation/Installing.md

 If your installation was **unsuccessful**, try these steps:

 -   Make sure that the `.htaccess` file mentioned above was successfully uploaded.
-(For Omeka 1.3.1 and earlier, there are two `.htaccess` files: one in the root directory and one in the "admin" directory.)
+(For Omeka 1.3.1 and earlier, there are two `.htaccess` files: one in the root directory and one in the `/admin` directory.)
--   If the `.htaccess` file was successfully uploaded but your installation is still unsuccessful, make sure that the information in the `db.ini` file on the server is correct.
+-   If the `.htaccess` file was successfully uploaded, make sure that the information in the `db.ini` file on the server is correct.
 -   If your installation is still unsuccessful, try deleting the entire Omeka directory from your server and reuploading it.
 One or more files might have failed to upload.
 -   If the installation is apparently successful, but you are unable to upload items through the administrative interface, make sure that you correctly followed the instructions in step 6 above.
 Your web server *must* have write access to the file-storage directory for you to upload files.
--   If the installation is successful, but you are getting "File not found" errors when you navigate to addresses such as `https://youromekadomain.org/collections/admin`, you probably have a conflict with another CMS such as WordPress on the same server.
+-   If the installation is successful, but you are getting "File not found" errors when you navigate to addresses such as `https://youromekadomain.org/collections/admin`, you may have a conflict with another CMS such as WordPress on the same server.
 To fix this issue, you probably need to enable the "RewriteBase" line in your `.htaccess` file.
 -   If you still have issues, please consult the [Troubleshooting Omeka](../Troubleshooting/index.md) page or post your issue on the [forum](https://forum.omeka.org/c/omeka-classic/7){target=_blank}.